wersennyy/self-hosted-vpn-guide/README.md

 🌐 [English](README.md) | [Русский](README.ru.md)

-Hi there!
-I am a 15-year-old student passionate about networking, cyber security, and programming.
-While preparing for my high school exams, I decided to dive deep into how the internet works and build my own infrastructure.

-This repository is a comprehensive guide based on my personal experience of setting up and securing a private VPN server from scratch.
+Hello everyone!
+I’m a 15‑year‑old school student who is interested in computer networks, cybersecurity, and programming.
+Due to serious limitations and the lack of security in how the internet works, I decided to create this repository, in which I will provide a very detailed account of how to build your own VPN server from scratch.
 ---

 ## 🛠️ Tech Stack & Tools